IvanCHC/Planwise/docs/index.md

 Visualization of projection data is provided by the :class:`planwise.plotting.RetirementPlotter` class.
 The class accepts a DataFrame from :func:`planwise.core.project_retirement` and exposes methods to build Altair charts for contributions, pot growth and a combined view:

 * ``RetirementPlotter.contribution_chart(title=None)`` - return a stacked bar chart showing the share of net contributions by account.
 Pass a custom ``title`` to override the default.
 * ``RetirementPlotter.growth_chart(title=None)`` - return a line chart showing both pot values and accumulated contributions for each account.
 Pots are drawn with solid lines while accumulated contributions are drawn with dashed lines.
-If the DataFrame lacks pre‑computed accumulated columns, cumulative sums of the annual net contributions are computed on the fly.
+If the DataFrame lacks pre-computed accumulated columns, cumulative sums of the annual net contributions are computed on the fly.
 * ``RetirementPlotter.combined_chart(contrib_title=None, growth_title=None)`` - horizontally concatenate the contributions and growth charts into a single figure.

 For convenience and backward compatibility, the module still exports the functions ``make_contribution_plot(df, title=None)``, ``make_growth_plot(df, title=None)`` and ``make_combined_plot(df)`` which simply instantiate a :class:`RetirementPlotter` internally and delegate to the corresponding methods.